 A Day in the Life of A Realtor®

-What Does A Realtor® Do All Day?
+What Does A Realtor® Do For You?

-A Realtor.com survey found that for every hour an agent spends in your presence, he/she will spend an average of nine hours out of eyesight working on your behalf.
+A Realtor.com survey found that for every hour a real estate agent spends in your presence, he/she will spend an average of nine hours out of eyesight working on your behalf.
 What does a Realtor® do all day, anyway?
 Unlike a lot of professions, where people are paid hourly or are on a salary with weekly or bi-weekly pay checks, in most situations real estate agents don’t get paid until the home sale/purchase closes.
 In the mean time, they are doing multiple tasks behind the scenes for weeks, sometimes even months, to get a home transaction to the settlement table.
 In today’s complicated real estate environment, there are hundreds of tasks.
 While each client and each home sale is different, here’s a look into the what, when, where and why in the day of a real estate agent.

 Knowledge of the Local Market